cmsodi/satdh/articles/space-debris-threat-to-our-space-environment/index.md

 ## Mitigation Strategies

-Orbital debris or space debris is a real problem for both active satellites and human space travel.
+Orbital debris is a real problem for both active satellites and human space travel.
 The skyrocketing amount of man-made junk in orbit is making it high-time for solutions to be found.
 Two main categories of solutions exist - active removal and passive measures.

 Active removal uses retrieval missions and deorbiting techniques to take big space junk out of orbit.
 To reduce the danger posed by space debris, a few smart people have come up with some active removal methods.
 For example, one suggestion is to use a foam-filled balloon to clean up small debris.
 Another idea is to use space tethers and satellite shielding to protect against larger debris impact.
 Although these missions can be pricey and complicated, they have the potential to majorly reduce the amount of space junk orbiting us.